FabricMC/yarn/CONVENTIONS.md

  - "id" for "identifier"
  - "pos" for "position"
- - "NBT" for "named binary tag"
+ - "nbt" for "named binary tag"
  - "init" for "initialize"
  - Any abbreviations used by Java or libraries ("json", "html", etc.)